lawrenceagles/nodejs-in-action/chapter02-node-programming-fundamentals/README.md

 ## 05-hello-callbacks
 Illustrate the use of callbacks to handle one-off events.
 In the example, a very simple HTTP server that asynchronously reads some data from a JSON file and some HTML template is implemented.
 All async operations are handled with callbacks.

+## 06-hello-callbacks-refactored
+Illustrate the use of callbacks to handle one-off events.
+In the example, a very simple HTTP server that asynchronously reads some data from a JSON file and some HTML template is implemented.
+All async operations are handled with callbacks.

+## 07-hello-events-echo-server
+Implements a very simple TCP server that returns whatever it receives as an example of how to handle events.

+## 08-hello-events-only-once
+Illustrates how to handle a one-time event in Node.js.

+## 09-hello-event-emitter
+Illustrates the basics of `EventEmitter`: registering listeners and emitting events.

+## 10-events-chat-server-v0
+Illustrates the use of *events* in a complete application that implements a TCP chat server that allows client to communicate using *telnet*.

+## 11-events-chat-server-v1
+Illustrates the use of *events* in a complete application that implements a TCP chat server that allows client to communicate using *telnet*.

+## 12-events-file-watcher
+Illustrates how to extend the standard `events.EventEmitter` to provide custom functionality.
+In the example, a watcher is established in a configured directory and the client code can provide a listener for a custom event and do some custom processing.

+## 13-async-caveat
+Demonstrates why mixing async and sync code may lead to unexpected results in a very simple example that displays some app internal state.

+## 14-closures
+Illustrates how a closure can be used to bind state into an async function call.
+The fat arrow syntax is used for the closure definition.

+## 15-serial-flow-custom
+Illustrates how to implement a simple custom serial flow control in a rather intricate application.
+The application selects a random RSS feed from a local file system and then downloads, parses and prints some of the information from the RSS.

+## 16-parallel-flow-custom
+Illustrates how to implement parallel flow control for tasks that are discovered dynamically in a somewhat intricate example.
+The application performs a wordcount asynchronously and dynamically for all the files in a configured directory.

+## e01-async-waterfall-rss-feed
+An example consisting in rewriting the *serial-flow-custom* example, but using the *async* module instead of doing it custom.